Do You Suffer From Anxiety?

 – Arthur Somers Roche

-Anxiety can take many forms such as panic attacks or obsessions and compulsions, but one of the most common forms is worry.
+Anxiety can take many forms such as panic attacks or specific fears and phobias, but the most common form is worry.
 Worry is concerned with the future and towards trying to avoid bad things happening.
 We start thinking and planning to avoid these future catastrophes.
 The worry should stop once we’ve come up with a plan to solve the anticipated problem.
 Sometimes, the worry keeps going even though we’ve come up with a few plans.
-It seems to take on a life of its own and can become a way of life.
+It can take on a life of its own and can become rumination.
 It can overwhelm our ability to cope and leave us feeling constantly stressed and unable to relax or let down our guard.
-This tends to happen easily in our busy modern life with work, school, child and family issues, and the constant pressure to get everything done.
+This tends to happen easily in our busy modern life with work, school, parenting and family issues, and the constant pressure to get everything done.
 We can feel chronically on edge, feel irritable, have difficulty sleeping, have trouble concentrating and feel exhausted and worn down.
 When people struggle with these feelings, it may be an Anxiety Disorder.

 Fortunately, Anxiety Disorders can be treated.
-Psychotherapy involves understanding how the anxiety disorder developed and how it maintains control over a person.
-Psychotherapy intervenes with the thinking, feeling and behavioral patterns that people use to cope with anxiety that often make the anxiety worse.
-Working with a skilled therapist can help a person to understand these patterns and to devise and practice different patterns that lead to healthier coping skills and a more peaceful body/mind connection.
+Working with a psychotherapist involves the client and the therapist exploring how the anxiety disorder developed and how it maintains control over a person.
+They focus on understanding the thinking, feeling and behavioral patterns that the client uses to cope with anxiety that often make the anxiety worse.
+Once they can understand these patterns, they can devise different patterns and strategies for the client to experiment with that lead to healthier coping skills and a more peaceful body/mind connection.
 With treatment, most people feel a relief of symptoms and an increase in functioning and ability to make positive changes in their life.

 If you think that you or a loved one suffers from anxiety, don’t suffer any longer than you have to.
 Call us today for an evaluation and get started on your road to recovery at 609-921-6070.